All Episodes

 It's a terrible idea.

-Um I hope they're not going there, but that's typically how the left operates.
+I hope they're not going there, but that's typically how the left operates.

-And let's let's hope it's let's hope it's not the case.
+And let's hope it's not the case.

 You've got the progressive caucus or the squad.

-I don't even know if he can I I I can't even see this guy surviving another three years because he's such a cognitive mess and and weak and frail as any politician I've ever seen.
+Then you've got all these stories that Democrats are in a full state of panic because Joe Biden, even though he's talking about running again in 2024, I don't even know if he can, I can't even see this guy surviving another three years because he's such a cognitive mess and weak and frail as any politician I've ever seen.

-Um then you got the disaster, which is Kamala Harris.
+Then you got the disaster, which is Kamala Harris.

-I mean, she hires a PR team, she fires a communications director, she makes a movie with child actors that ends up blowing up in her face.
+She makes a movie with child actors that ends up blowing up in her face.

 She's done nothing for the border.

-I do think when you look at the Democrat Party, though, that you know, there's these battles and squabbles that go on, but let's be honest, the left controls the party.
+I do think when you look at the Democrat Party, though, that there's these battles and squabbles that go on.

 I mean, the left got everything they wanted in the House of Representatives.

-The left runs that party, and that's what's so frightening to me because it's not just the left that controls the spending and all the stuff that's leading to this record inflation.
+And that's what's so frightening to me because it's not just the left that controls the spending and all the stuff that's leading to this record inflation.

 It's the left using government, weaponizing government to come after people they disagree with.

-I mean, we all know now, Sean, we live in a world today where where the left says, if you don't agree with me, you're not allowed to talk.
+I mean, we all know now, Sean, we live in a world today where the left says, if you don't agree with me, you're not allowed to talk.

-And if you try to speak, we're gonna call you a racist, we're gonna call you names, or we're gonna try to cancel you, and we're even gonna stick the FBI on parents and put a terrorist tag on their name.
+And we're even going to stick the FBI on parents and put a terrorist tag on their name.

 I mean, that is frightening stuff.